ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part2.md

 to select `papercontract@0.0.2`.
 Since we have to install our upgraded contract on a peer, select `peer0.org1.example.com` to install the smart contract on.
-When it asks for any arguments, do not enter anything here, but rather - simply - press enter to execute our upgrade.
+When it asks for any arguments, do not enter anything here, but simply press enter to execute our upgrade.
 You will know this was successful if we click on `Admin@org1.example.com` under the `papercontract` gateway.
-Further, untoggle the `papercontract@0.0.2` smart contract to see all the available transactions and queries.
+Then untoggle the `papercontract@0.0.2` smart contract to see all the available transactions and queries.

 ![image](images/28.png)

-Now, we have successfully upgraded our smart contract to include the `getPaper` query.
-Now, lets have some fun and make some transactions and queries!
+We have successfully upgraded our smart contract to include the `getPaper` query.
+Now let's have some fun and make some transactions and queries!

 Section 6: Submit Transactions